grimaudo-at/IHM_project/README.md

 # 2/21/2023
 Today, I tried running the movement classification algorithm again, but this time using median instead of mean values during torpor bouts for identifying movements.
 Performed extremely similarly, maybe a little bit better, with still a ton of user correction necessary.
 I printed all of the new plots to: Dropbox/Grimaudo_WNS_Project/Data/IHM Project/transmitter_arousal_classification_plots.pdf

+# 4/4/2023
+Today I re-named the raw, cleaned transmitter master file to "transmitter_raw_working.csv".
+I also created a new .csv file in the following pathway: "Dropbox/Grimaudo_WNS_Project/Data/IHM Project/arousals_torpors_working.csv".
+This .csv file contains the list of arousals and torpor bouts for each individual as well as summary data about those bouts, such as mean/min/max temperature, temperature range, and bout duration.
+This is the .csv file I am planning to use to make calculations and do analyses in this new R script: Dropbox/Grimaudo_WNS_Project/Rscripts/IHM_project/disease~behav_analysis.R.